mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 - Added the non-Atomic `otherFaceIds` property to Card (Token)
 - Added the non-Atomic `signature` property
 - Added support for "Dungeon" cards in Card (Atomic) Data Model
-- Added support for "Alchemy" cards by including `isRebalanced`, `rebalancedPrintings`, and `originalPrintings` properties.
+- Added support for "Alchemy" cards by including `isRebalanced`, `rebalancedPrintings`, and `originalPrintings` properties

 #### Deprecated